superfly/docs/blueprints/review-apps-guide.html.md

 By default, review apps will be available at `https://pr-<PR number>-<repository owner>-<repository name>.fly.dev`.

-The workflow described above will spin up a **single application** without other resources; if datastores, multiple Fly Apps, or other resources are required, see [Customizing your workflow](#customize-your-workflow).
+The workflow described above will spin up a **single application** without other resources; if data stores, multiple Fly Apps, or other resources are required, see [Customizing your workflow](#customize-your-workflow).

 For more details about each step, follow the guide below.